 Contact David Tyrell on dtyrell@morrisonsislandcampus.ie for further information.

-Volunteer Centre Cork provides a placement service, matching individuals who would like to volunteer, with non-profit organisations who involve volunteers in their activities.
+Cork Volunteer Centre provides a placement service, matching individuals who would like to volunteer, with non-profit organisations who involve volunteers in their activities.
 Advice and support are offered to both volunteers and non-profit organisations through a range of services including information, consultation, volunteer management training and Garda vetting administration.

-To volunteer contact the Volunteer Centre at https://www.i-vol.ie/sign-up/ or contact Adam at adam@volunteercork.ie
+To volunteer contact the Volunteer Centre here.

 SERVE is a development and volunteering organisation committed to providing equal opportunities for poor communities living in Southern Africa, South-East Asia, and South America.